Off-season Croatia: why you should head to the holiday hotspot before summer hits

 On Korcula

 Set just behind the cathedral in a honeyed-stone alley, Lesic Dimitri Palace has just six fabulous mega-suites and a must-reserve restaurant.
-Each suite is themed for a region or country along the spice route: China, Arabia, and so on.
+Each suite is themed for a region or country along the spice route: China, Arabia and so on.
 The team is incredibly knowledgeable about the island and can get you out on tours to meet winemakers, food producers or on boats out to even smaller islets.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}